YoungTytus/YoungTytus/README.md

 👋 Hi, I’m @YoungTytus
 ❤ Python is my second love
-🌱 I’m currently learning C# and Panda.
+🌱 I’m currently learning C#.

 Programming is my passion and I see myself doing this in the future.
 My favorite language is Python and it is the reason why I started loving programming again.
 I am a fast learner with determination when it comes to solving problems.